leonsegal/Therewolf/README.md

 Work out if a lynching happens (>50% of players, tie means no lynching) Show/mute lynching victim

-Repeat night and day phases until winner - werewolves need to match villagers in numbers to win, at which point they will openly rise up and kill everyone
+Repeat night and day phases until winner:
+- Werewolves match villagers in numbers to win, at which point they will openly rise up and kill everyone
+- The villagers win if there are no werewolves left

 # To do

 - Decide roles to be used in game e.g. werewolf, seer, doctor, medium etc
 - Indicate player's own messages
-- Add private messaging e.g. medium and the dead, the dead to each other or wws
+- Add private messaging e.g. medium and the dead/the dead to each other

 # Roles